We're an affiliate

 - Your mobility

-If your looking for something that is going to provide the ultimate workout and really melt that fat away I would recommend a spin bike.
+If your looking for something that is going to provide the ultimate workout and really melt that fat away I would recommend an indoor cycling bike.

-The Schwinn IC7 is an awesome spin bike that combines durability and functionality.
+The Schwinn IC7 is an awesome indoor cycling bike that combines durability and functionality.

 If you feel you need something with comfort and support and perhaps you have poor mobility and after something less intense – then I would suggest the upright bike.